 - Cancer is the leading cause of death in Canada, with the number of new cases expected to increase mainly due to population growth and aging.

-- Nearly 40% of all cancer deaths in Canada are due to lung and colorectal cancers.
+- Half of all cancer deaths in Canada are due to lung, breast, prostate and colorectal cancers.

 - Incidence and mortality rates for men surpass those for women at around age 55.

 Cancer is predominately seen in those 50 and over

 - The rate of new cases increases with age, particularly in Canadian 50 years and older.